 As the Swedish birth rate falls, there has been speculation about whether young people are replacing children with animals.
-South Korea is often cited as an extreme example where more strollers are sold for animals than for babies.
+South Korea has been cited as an extreme example, where more strollers are sold for pets than for babies.

 Decreasing among families with children